OracleGao/technology/tomcat.md

-# Using soft linking file in webapps
+# Using soft linking file or directory in webapps when deploy the web app in tomcat

 You need to modify the ${TOMCAT_HOME}/conf/context.xml